 Part 3: Work in partners or groups to check your original poster, and then to answer the question created for part D.

 MATCHING ACTIVITY: NUTS

-- 1. Your teacher will give you some cards that represent proportional relationships (one card has an error).
-Work with a partner to match cards with equivalent representations and find the error. - 2.
-What was the error?
-How do you know?
-Fix it on the card.
+1. Your teacher will give you some cards that represent proportional relationships (one card has an error).
+Work with a partner to match cards with equivalent representations and find the error.